 Monkey Squares – Banana Bread Bars

-These Monkey Squares are banana bread bars that are great for breakfast, brunch, desserts, and potlucks!
+These Monkey Squares are soft and moist banana bread bars with browned butter icing.
+Think of the best banana bread made into easy to eat bars.
+This recipe is great for breakfast, brunch, desserts, and potlucks!

 Bananas are a hot commodity in my house.
 My husband snags them when they’re still green and freezes them for his protein shakes.